List of historic properties in Winslow, Arizona: Meteor Crater

 The Meteor Crater was created about 50,000 years ago by a meteorite impact.
 Meteor Crater is nearly one mile across, 2.4 miles in circumference and more than 550 feet deep.
 The crater is also known as the Daniel Moreau Barringer Crater who 1909 claimed that the crater was the result of a meteorite impact.
 It was designated a National Natural Landmark (NNL) in November 1967.
 The NNL designation is made by the Secretary of the Interior after in-depth scientific study of a potential site.
 The crater is located on exit 233 off Interstate 40 in Winslow, Arizona.

-The Holsinger Meteorite, which is the largest fragment of the meteorite that created Meteor Crater, is on exhibit in the crater Meteor Crater Visitor Center.
+The Holsinger Meteorite, which is the largest fragment of the meteorite that created Meteor Crater, is on exhibit at the Meteor Crater Visitor Center.
 Also on exhibit in the center is an Apollo Training Capsule.
 The American Astronaut Wall of Fame is housed in the grounds of the visitor center.